-For more information on how to determine the size of your market, or how to use market research to better understand your industry, download our free eBook.
+Download our free white paper for more information on the benefits of market research and how to use market research to better understand your industry.

 This post was written by Priority Metrics Group (PMG), a MarketResearch.com partner in custom research.

 Priority Metrics Group (PMG) is a professional marketing consulting firm based in Spartanburg, South Carolina.
 PMG provides customized research, analysis, and consultation services designed to generate profitable growth for clients.
 They work with leading organizations in a variety of manufacturing and service industries.
 They are experts at gathering and processing market information, analyzing data, and translating information into actionable growth initiatives.